buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcProduct.md

 Reference to the _IfcRelAssignsToProduct_ relationship, by which other products, processes, controls, resources or actors (as subtypes of _IfcObjectDefinition_) can be related to this product.

 ### PositionedRelativeTo
+Reference to the _IfcRelPositions_ relationship, which defines its position relative to a positioning element.

 ### ReferencedInStructures
+Reference to the objectified relationship _IfcRelReferencedInSpatialStructure_ may be used to reference a product to one or more spatial entities in addition to the one in which it is primarily contained.

 ## Formal Propositions